Last Updated on December 1, 2022 by Jeremy

 The Westmoreland Conservancy hosts themed hikes at McGinnis Reserve throughout the year.

 More Ways to Enjoy Christmas in Westmoreland County

 When it comes down to it, the above are just a few of the many ways to enjoy Christmas in Westmoreland County this year.
 There are also a number of great attractions and one-off events you may want to consider as well.

-These include the Art of GIFTing at the Greensburg Art Center, Hanna's Town Family Day on December 29th, Winter Quarters and the Christmas Sale at Bushy Run Battlefield on December 12th, and the 1975 Christmas Throwback Party with the Baltzer Meyer Historical Society on December 19th to name a few!
+These include the Art of GIFTing at the Greensburg Art Center, Hanna's Town Family Day on December 29th, more shows at the Palace Theatre and the Lamp Theatre, and The Christmas Sale at Bushy Run Battlefield on December 11th to name a few!

 No matter what you choose to do when exploring Westmoreland County, you have a number of wonderful holiday experiences within just a short drive, so get out and explore this season!